 Attach the physics bodies to a pair of

 SKNodeobjects in the scene.

-Create a joint object using one of the subclasses listed in Table 1.
+Create a joint object using one of the subclasses listed in the table above.